 July 28th: The next day our door bell rings at 7am and his two guys are here to work.
 I mean, no one told us they were even coming.
 The guy says, “the custom cabinet maker didn’t tell you we were coming?”
 I said “No, but the custom cabinet maker doesn’t seem to tell me anything anymore.”
 My husband moves cars and clears out space so they can work.

 They had everything taped off, something we were not prepared for.
 Again, he was only suppose to be fixing the one wall, so we could get countertops installed.

 They re-painted our kitchen and left a huge mess.
 I spent 4 hours cleaning up after his employees, scrubbing my windows trying diligently to get off the over spray off, only to find that my cabinet edge had been sanded off.
 It’s hard to capture in a picture but very obvious in our kitchen.
 They carelessly sprayed the inside of our cabinets and left-out other cabinets when they were spraying.
 It was a mess.

-Tino NEVER showed up, never checked in with us after his workers had painted.
+the custom cabinet maker NEVER showed up, never checked in with us after his workers had painted.
 I sent him a text reminding him that everything we had discussed was not done. (see text) It didn’t make any sense.

 July 30th: I text him around 4pm asking when he is going to arrive?

 Around 6 pm, he says, “Ok not going to make there today anymore I’ll will come in the morning around 9:00”